vedph/cadmus_doc/guide/frontend/adding-parts.md

 ## Adding PG Library

-Before proceeding, you might want to ensure that you have built the corresponding UI libraries, so that it's available for import in your development environment, e.g. `ng build @myrmidon/cadmus-<PRJ>-part-ui --prod`.
+Before proceeding, you might want to ensure that you have built the corresponding UI libraries, so that it's available for import in your development environment, e.g. `ng build @myrmidon/cadmus-<PRJ>-part-ui --configuration=production`.

-1. in your web app, add a **new Angular library** for the editor features ("pages") elements: `ng generate library @myrmidon/cadmus-<PRJ>-part-pg` (with the same naming scheme as above).
+1. in your web app, add a **new Angular library** for the editor features ("pages") elements: `ng generate library @myrmidon/cadmus-<PRJ>-part-pg --prefix cadmus-<PRJ>` (with the same naming scheme as above).
 This is the "pg" library.
 In this library, every page wraps the dumb UI component into a component which has a corresponding Akita's state, and gets its data pushed via observables.
 Also, each page has a route to itself.
 The app module routes will just include a new route entry, representing the base route for all the routes defined for the new library module: customize it as required.

 2. remove the sample service and component files created by Angular in your new library.